 The most popular Hedge Fund strategies and tools used on Wall Street by hedge fund managers like Ray Dalio will be revealed throughout this article.
-We’re going to give you a short and basic overview of hedge funds, including their history, some of their key features, some examples of hedging strategies and their role in the financial markets.
+We’re going to give you a short and basic overview of hedge funds, including their history, some of their key features, some examples of hedge fund strategies and their role in the financial markets.

 If this is your first time on our website, our team at Trading Strategy Guides welcomes you.
 Make sure you hit the subscribe button, so you get your Free Trading Strategy sent to your inbox every week.